ga-wdi-lessons/react-intro/readme.md

 * Looks just like a regular ol' DOM node, but it's not yet attached to the DOM.

 ##### `export default Hello`
 This exposes the Hello class to other files which import from the App.js file.
-The `default` keyword means that any import that's name doesn't match a named export will default to this.
+The `default` keyword means that any import that's name doesn't match a named export will automatically revert to this.
 Only one default is allowed per file.

 <!-- AM: Better way to phrase `default`? ^^ -->